statichunt/statichunt/content/themes/astro-automatepro.md

 author: Themefisher
 author_link: https://themefisher.com/
 date: 2024-10-12T00:00:00.000Z
+description: >-
-description: AutomatePro Astro is tailored for SaaS and startup businesses.
+  AutomatePro Astro is tailored for SaaS and startup businesses.
 Developed with the Astro framework and styled with Tailwind CSS, it offers a simple, clean design that guarantees a smooth user experience from the first interaction.
   Its modern layout and fast load times make it an excellent choice for driving conversions on SaaS websites.
 ssg:
   - Astro
 css:
   - Tailwind
+ui: []
 cms:
   - Markdown
 category: